 The Road to COP26 and how the world is addressing Climate Change

 This section of the web site is dedicated to COP26 in November 2021 and the actions Governments from around the world are taking to tackle Climate Change.
+Here is the link to the COP26 website.

 This is the biggest single issue we as individuals, young and old, have to address.
 It is now affecting our daily lives, no matter where we live on the planet.